 The store was designed by Sandra Fairbank, who has designed many other restaurants.
-All of the physical changes we have made over the years have been performed by the might men of Community Builders Cooperative of Somerville, Ma.
-If you have electrical work that needs to be done you should do what we do and call Fairchild/Sanchez of Cambridge.
+All of the physical changes we have made over the years have been performed by the mighty men and women of Community Builders Cooperative of Somerville, Ma.
+If you have electrical work that needs to be done you should do what we do and call Fairchild Electric: A Father & Daughter Company in Brookline.

 If the espresso machine gets the shakes we call Bay State Espresso.
 For refrigeration we use Lennox-Martel.